Welcome to PayPal!

-This user agreement and the relationship between us is governed by the laws of England and Wales.
+This user agreement and the relationship between us is governed by the laws of the Grand Duchy of Luxembourg.
 This does not affect your mandatory rights under the laws of Ireland, such as your rights as a consumer.

-If you bring a claim against us in court, you submit to the non-exclusive jurisdiction of the courts of England and Wales.
-This means that if you were able to bring a claim arising from this user agreement against us in court, for example, an acceptable court would be a court located in England or Wales, but if the law allows you to do so, you can bring the claim in the court of another country instead, such as Ireland.
+If you bring a claim against us in court, you submit to the non-exclusive jurisdiction of the courts of Luxembourg City.
+If the law allows you to do so, you can bring the claim in the court of another country instead, such as Ireland.

 Protecting your privacy is very important to us.
 Please review our Privacy Statement in order to better understand our commitment to maintaining your privacy, as well as our use and disclosure of your information.